Shomal University

 Shomal University was founded in 1995 and is the biggest private university in Iran.

 History

 Shomal University was founded in 1995 and is the biggest private university in Iran.
 At present the university caters to over 7000 students in 30 different fields of study for undergraduate, graduate and doctorate degrees.

 Shomal University at a glance

-Shomal University was founded in 1995 and is the biggest non-governmental university in Iran, fully accredited by the Ministry of Science, Research, and Technology.
+Shomal University was founded in 1995 and is accredited by the Ministry of Science, Research, and Technology.
 Through the National University Entrance Exam conducted by the Ministry of Science, Research, and Technology, 124 students were accepted to attend undergraduate courses in the fields of accountancy and computer engineering from the academic year 1995–1996.
 At present the university caters to over 7500 students in 35 different courses at undergraduate and graduate levels.

-The original university was located in the city of Amol.
-In 1997 the university moved to a larger building as the number of students and courses increased.
-During the first academic year the educational activities were conducted in the building located at 17 Shahrivar Square.
-With the advancement of educational activities in 1998, the classes were transferred again to the Ma'arfat educational complex building, situated at 26 Talib Amoli Street, Amol.